 - Fred Niblo’s anti-drugs drama Young Donovan’s Kid (1931), opposite The Champ child star Jackie Cooper and silent era veteran Richard Dix, who that same year was seen in Wesley Ruggles’ Academy Award-winning blockbuster Cimarron.
 “When [Dix] made his entrance on the sound stage each morning was an event,” Shilling would recall decades later in Westerns Women.
 “Following him was a parade: stand-in, valet, secretary and several musicians, along with a big ego.”

-One exception to the B-movie rule was Paul L. Stein’s Paris-set, Pre-Code romantic melodrama The Common Law (1931), starring Constance Bennett as a nude model who falls for American painter Joel McCrea.
+One – relatively speaking – more prestigious production was the Paris-set, Pre-Code romantic melodrama The Common Law (1931), starring top RKO star Constance Bennett as a nude model who falls for handsome American painter Joel McCrea.
 But here Marion Shilling is seen only briefly in a supporting role.

-Marion Shilling’s debut as a B Western actress took place in 1931, playing opposite Tom Keene in Robert F. Hill’s Sundown Trail.
+Marion Shilling’s debut as a decorative B Western actress took place in 1931, playing opposite Tom Keene in Sundown Trail.
 Among her other buckaroo leading men during that period were:

-- Hoot Gibson in A Man’s Land (1932) and Cavalcade of the West (1936).
+- Hoot Gibson in A Man’s Land (1932) and Cavalcade of the West (1936), the latter also featuring B cowboy star Rex Lease.
 In Westerns Women, Shilling recalled Gibson as “a really ‘nice guy.’
 A true professional, always on time, always knew his lines.”

 - Buck Jones, in the serial The Red Rider (1934) and the feature Stone of Silver Creek (1935).
 As found in Westerns Women, Jones was Shilling’s favorite actor.

 - Tim McCoy in The Westerner (1934; no connection to the 1940 A-grade Gary Cooper star vehicle of the same name).
-McCoy and Shilling also saw each other off screen, but according to her things went south after she was invited to a Palm Springs weekend where he would “teach me all about life.”
+McCoy and Shilling also saw each other off screen, but she recalled things going south after she was invited to a Palm Springs weekend where he would “teach me all about life.”

 - Rex Bell in Idaho Kid (1936).
 Also known as Clara Bow’s real-life husband, Bell had previously been Shilling’s leading man in Richard Thorpe’s low-budget, Hollywood-set 1931 drama Forgotten Women.

-Hollywood lost one of its busy B Western actresses in 1936, when the 25-year-old Marion Shilling – by then with about 30 oaters to her credit – decided to call it quits.
+Hollywood lost this indefatigable Western actress in 1936, when Marion Shilling – 25 years old and by then with about 30 horse operas to her credit – decided to call it quits.

 The year after her retirement, she married Philadelphia real estate mogul Edward Cook.
 Their marriage would last until his death in 1998.